Developer Profile: Julio Salazar’s Move from BA to Dev Lead

-In today’s installment of our rapid developer series, we’ll hear from Julio Salazar, Senior Business Solutions Engineer at Digital Risk.
+In today’s maker profile, we’ll hear from Julio Salazar, Senior Business Solutions Engineer at Digital Risk.
 Find out how he moved from business analyst to development lead.
 Julio explains how he’s able to drive the complete application development life cycle, including requirement gathering, project management, development, delivery, and review.

 I attended Stony Brook University in New York and received a Bachelor of Science in Information Systems and then a Master of Business Administration.
 Part of going back to school for my MBA was to ensure that I could complement my technical skills with more business-centric insight.